 Applicants who are completing the job interview process will be considered for the Wall Street Exchange Summer Program.
 Your summer job employment status will be confirmed when the selection committee contacts applicants.

-The Wall Street Exchange application period now extended through April 30, 2016.
+The Wall Street Exchange application period is now closed.

-What Former Summer Participants Are Saying About The Wall Street Exchange
+What Former and Current Summer Participants Are Saying About The Wall Street Exchange

 “Each week we gathered at a different firm to network with professionals and develop our skills.
 Outside of the weekly sessions I had new friends to explore the city with, mentors to bounce career ideas off and successful role models to look up to.
 I would highly recommend the WSE program to anyone interested in working in finance in New York.
 It is a truly a one of a kind experience.” – Ashley Rose Stumbaugh, WSE ’11